sagecodes/intro-machine-learning/README.md

 ###  Who uses Machine Learning?

-More and more companies using making descions with data are using machine learning.
+More and more companies using making decisions with data are using machine learning.
 Here are just a few examples that you've probably experiences as a customer.

 #### Amazon